Wilferd/notpiazzasite/logs/lucaslogs.markdown

 parent: Individual Logs
 ---

+## Log for Week 4:  September 9 – September 16

+- 2 hours - Made adjustments to design document for re-evaluation.
+- 1 hour - Helped with B5 in turning the post list's post descriptions' HTML to text only.
+- 8 hours - Completed B8 by making it so user's can create comments and replies to comments.

 ## Log for Week 3:  September 2 – September 9

 - 1 hour - Adjustments made to rich text editor.